50:499:101 – Introduction to Health Sciences (3)

 50:499:497 – Independent Study in Health Sciences (R) (1-3)

 *Note: Different instructors include somewhat different topics and assignments in their courses.
-Samples syllabi are provided merely to demonstrate approximately what students should expect should they enroll in the course.
+Sample syllabi are provided merely to demonstrate approximately what students should expect should they enroll in the course.